lemlac/mulem/docs/reference.md

 `as`, `await`, `break`, `catch`, `const`, `continue`, `defer`, `do`, `else`, `fallthrough`, `if`, `import`, `in`, `is`, `loop`, `match`, `mod`, `of`, `opt`, `pass`, `raise`, `return`, `then`, `try`, `until`, `where`, `yield`.

 [TOC](#table-of-contents)

 ---

-Temporary Comments:

-I'd argue that `*` is doing too much in other languages. `*` means both multiplication and pointer dereferencing, which is confusing when you're using both in the same context. `*` for product types at least has some connection in the name *product* type and are used in different contexts, one in expressions and the other in type notation.

-This argument also applies to `<=`.
-They are used in different contexts, one in expressions and the other in type notation, but their meanings are related: greater-than for expressions and subsets for types.
-In the type `A <= B`, we're saying that every `A` is a `B`, therefore there will always be more `B`s than `A`s.

----